Pack3tL0ss/ConsolePi/README.md

 > If you've installed in the last few months, you can clean out the results of the bug by checking your ConsolePi.yaml and deleting everything below the CONFIG: section (OVERRIDES, POWER, HOSTS... essentially anything past the 'debug:' line)

+### Sept 2020 (v2020-4.2) Sept 2020 Bug Fix
+- Fixes issue introduced with changes made in v2020-2.4 (technically it was a merge after v2020-2.4)
+- That release introduced a change where a consolepi user is created vs. just a consolepi group.
+You were to be given the option to auto-launch menu for that user.
+  - Neither prompt was shown, but the user was created, and auto-launch enabled.
+The bug resulted in no user input being requested.
+  - Additionally AutoHotSpot was added as a configurable option, but the prompt didn't display.
+All of these worked via cmd-line option/silent install.
+  > If you did a fress install w/ any version fro v2020-2.4 - v2020-4.2 you are likely impacted.
+Just use `sudo passwd consolepi` to set the password as desired.

 # Features
 ## **Feature Summary Image**